PaulDGM/the-card-game/README.md

 ## Project structure

-The project is structure in 3 main parts:
+The project is structured in 3 main parts:
 * Cards (where the data is loaded)
 * Details
 * Controls